kflavin/importer/README.md

 #### Database backup

+The database backup runs a `mysqldump` to backup the database.

 The lambdas live under `lambdas/db_backup/`

 ## Add a new Lambda

+You can add a new lambda with a few steps.
+The lambdas are responsible for launching an EC2 with any necessary environment variables.
+The userdata scripts are responsible for doing your work, terminating the instance, and sending any notifications.

-1. Create a new folder under `lambdas` and add a handler.
+1. Create a new folder under `lambdas` and add a handler (Python function).
+This is responsible for launching the EC2 with your custom userdata script.
 You can copy from an existing folder, like `lambdas/db_backup/`
 1. Add a new "body" userdata script under `lambdas/resources/userdata/`.
 This is shell code which should perform your task.
    * The `start.sh` and `finish.sh` scripts should be concatenated around your "body" script to ensure the EC2 is terminated properly.
+This is done inside the lambda.
 1. Add the handler (function) name to `serverless.yaml`.
+1. Deploy: `./setup.sh <env>`

 The `start.sh` and `finish.sh` are used as wrappers around your body data script.
-They ensure your EC2 is terminated, and alerts are sent to SNS (if desired).  _Be sure to use them or your instance will not terminate properly!_
+They ensure your EC2 is terminated, and alerts are sent to SNS (if desired).
+They also handle setting up environment variables for database access.  _Be sure to use them or your instance will not terminate properly!_

 ## Dependencies